They say…

 London brewery numbers still rising, but slowly

 ’s brewery count rose from 131 at the end of 2020 to 136 at the end of 2021, with at least three likely to start operations in the early months of 2022.
-While six closed, suspended production or moved out of London during 2021, another 11 either commenced or resumed selling their own beer.
+While six closed, suspended production or moved out of during 2021, another 11 either commenced or resumed selling their own beer.

 Following the boom of the 2010s, when leapt from accommodating 14 commercial in 2010 to over 100 by 2017, the year-on-year figures have been creeping up much more slowly recently: 125 at the end of 2018, 129 by 2019, 131 by 2020 and 136 today.
 But given the challenges of the past two years, it’s particularly remarkable that they are still increasing.

 Though a few of the newcomers are working at an ambitious scale, a growing number of start-ups in recent years have been much smaller operations.
 These are often part-time businesses working from home in very small batches – typically 100 litres but in one case only 25 – and selling through a small number of local outlets.
-These are all fully licensed and accredited commercial breweries and some of them are producing outstanding beer, but their contribution to total beer volumes in is minimal.
+These are all fully licensed and accredited commercial and some of them are producing beer, but their contribution to total beer volumes in London is minimal.

 Leave a Reply